MicrosoftDocs/quantum-docs/articles/how-to-connect-workspace.md

 1. Log in to the [Azure portal](https://portal.azure.com/) and select your Azure Quantum workspace.
 1. On the left panel, navigate to **Operations > Access keys**.
 1. **Access Keys** have to be enabled.
-If Access Keys are disabled, you need to enable them first.
+If Access Keys are disabled, you need to [enable them](xref:microsoft.quantum.how-to.manage-access-keys) first.
+See how to do it in [Manage your Access Keys](xref:microsoft.quantum.how-to.manage-access-keys).
 1. Click on the **Copy** icon to copy the connection string.
 You can select either the primary or secondary connection string.

     :::image type="content" source="media/connection-string-copy.png" alt-text="Screenshot of Azure portal showing how to copy the connection strings.":::